solana-labs/solana/book/src/api-reference/cli.md

     -v, --verbose                        Show extra information header

 OPTIONS:
-        --ask-seed-phrase <KEYPAIR NAME>    Recover a keypair using a seed phrase and optional passphrase [possible values: keypair]
+        --ask-seed-phrase <KEYPAIR NAME>    Recover a keypair using a seed phrase and optional passphrase [possible
+                                            values: keypair]
     -C, --config <PATH>                     Configuration file to use [default:
                                             ~/.config/solana/cli/config.yml]
     -u, --url <URL>                         JSON RPC URL for the solana cluster -k, --keypair <PATH>                    /path/to/id.json
-        --nonce-authority <KEYPAIR>         Specify nonce authority if different from account
+        --nonce-authority <KEYPAIR>         Specify nonce authority if different from account --seed <SEED STRING>                Seed for address generation; if specified, the resulting account will be at a derived address of the NONCE_ACCOUNT pubkey

 ARGS:
     <NONCE_ACCOUNT>           Address of the nonce account